keenbug/ReSheet/README.md

 ## Development

-Running Tables locally should be easy.
+Running tables locally should be easy.
 Make sure you have a `node` environment and `yarn` (classic/v1) installed.
 Then:

     $ yarn